spinupwp/wordpress-nginx/README.md

 If the configuration passes, restart Nginx:

-`sudo service nginx reload`
+`sudo systemctl reload nginx.service`

 ### PHP configuration

-The php-fpm pool configuration is located in `global/php-pool.conf` and defaults to PHP 7.4.
+The php-fpm pool configuration is located in `global/php-pool.conf` and defaults to PHP 8.3.
 It will need modifying if you want the default php-fpm pool service to be a different PHP version.
-Additional PHP version upstream definitions can be added to the `/upstreams` folder (a PHP 8.3 sample is provided there).
-You can either use the default pool using `$upstream` in your nginx configurations or the specific upstream definition (i.e. php83, php82) setup by your custom upstream definitions.
+Additional PHP version upstream definitions can be added to the `/upstreams` folder (a PHP 8.4 sample is provided there).
+You can either use the default pool using `$upstream` in your nginx configurations or the specific upstream definition (i.e. php84) setup by your custom upstream definitions.

 For example, currently the nginx configuration for `single-site.com` has the following set for php requests: